 On April 30, 2008, Regal acquired Consolidated Theatres.
 Regal must make payments pursuant to the ESAs on a quarterly basis in arrears through January 2011 in accordance with certain run-out provisions.
 For the year ended January 1, 2009, the Consolidated Theatres payment was \$2.8 million, of which \$1.2 million was included in the due to/from founding members.
-The Consolidated Theatres payment was recorded as a reduction of the intangible asset that was created in connection with the common membership units issued to Regal upon the closing of its acquisition of Consolidated Theatres (see Note 3).
+The Consolidated Theatres payment was recorded as a reduction of the intangible asset that was created in connection with the common membership units issued to Regal upon the closing of its acquisition of Consolidated Theatres (see Note 4).

-See Note 5 for information regarding taxes payable to founding members.
+See Note 6 for information regarding payable to founding members under tax sharing agreement.